aktuelle Termine / Upcoming events

 - Online payment: +2% administration fee

-English-speaking guest speakers will be translated simultaneously into German using a wireless translation system and headphones.
+Any lectures in German or German-speaking guest speakers will be translated simultaneously into English using a wireless translation system and headphones.

 The rental fee for the radio receiver is 30 €.